-WHEREAS, on October 5, 2017, the Commission adopted a resolution recommending to the City Council of the City of Chicago (the "City Council") that the Building be designated a Chicago Landmark; now, therefore,
+WHEREAS, on October 5, 2017, the Commission adopted a resolution recommending to the City Council of the City of Chicago (the "City Council") that the Building be designated a Chicago Landmark; now, therefore.

-BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF CHICAGO:
+BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF CHICAGO: SECTION 1.

-SECTION 1.
 The above recitals are hereby adopted as the findings of the City Council.

 SECTION 2.
-The Building is hereby designated a Chicago Landmark in accordance with Section 2-120-700 of the Municipal Code.
+The Building is hereby designated a Chicago Landmark in accordance with Section 2-120 a) All exterior elevations of and rooflines of the Building visible from public rights-of-way.

+-700 of the Municipal Code.